 Students participating on Exchange or Affiliated Programs must follow the Course Alignment process to receive their credits and grades from abroad.
 Students participating in UConn Programs generally do not need to follow the Course Alignment process as their courses are already pre-approved to transfer back to UConn.
 Credits and grades from faculty-led programs are posted automatically with no additional requirements on the part of the student.

-Courses taken as a part of an Education Abroad program fall into two categories:
+Courses taken as a part of an Experiential Global Learning program fall into two categories:

 - Pre-approved courses include those attached to many UConn Program courses as well as specific courses in other programs that have been assigned equivalent UConn course numbers and credits.
 Pre-approved courses do not require further approval.
 Once transcripts are received from the host institution, courses and grades will be recorded on a student’s UConn transcript.